 After all, there’s a fine line between success and failure: If you try to discuss salary too early, for example, it can signal you’re more interested in the paycheck than the job.
 Or if you quote a desired salary figure without doing the proper research, you might leave money on the table or price yourself out of consideration.

 So how do you talk money with a potential employer?
 Ask any hiring professional worth their salt how to discuss salary during an interview, and they’ll tell you this: When the topic of compensation comes up, you need to be diplomatic and be prepared.
 Here are some general do’s and don’ts:

 - Do your research.
 Have a good understanding of what’s a fair starting salary for the job and the company you’re considering.

 - Don’t rush the money talk.
-Good timing is critical.
+Good timing is critical when negotiating.

-- Do think outside the paycheck.
-More time off or alternative work options might be on the table if a higher salary isn’t.
+- Do think beyond the paycheck.
+More paid time off, for example, might be on the table if a higher salary isn’t.